Updated: May 29, 2025

 - Contrato Promessa de Compra e Venda (CPCV): The buying contract or property deed.
 This outlines the terms and conditions of the property purchase.

-- Portugal Energy Certificate: The seller must present this document to you to provide information about the property’s energy efficiency.
+- Energy Certificate: The seller must present this document to you to provide information about the property’s energy efficiency.

 - Stamp Duty: This is a tax required by the Tax Authority for property transactions.